LorTos/MatchTransition/README.md

 ## Example Project

 The project contains an example of each type of transition.
-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install` from the Example directory.

 <div align="center" >
     <img src="Example/Assets/exampleVid.gif" width="40%" style="margin-right: 10%"/>